-When we were talking about the friendliness as one of the customer service principles we did referr to customer’s ego.
+When we were talking about friendliness as one of the customer service principles we did refer to the customer’s ego.
 It plays a big role in how you should serve each of the customers, remembering that your service should be you-centered and not company-centered.

 It’s works similarly with respect.

 We all want to be treated with respect and want to feel respected.
 It should be no different when it comes to interaction with customer service reps.